Student Government Election Information

 Student Government Election Filing

-The filing period opens at 9:00 a.m. on the first class day of January and remains open until February 28, 2025, 5:00 p.m.
+The filing period was open at 9:00 a.m. on the first class day of January and remained open until February 28, 2025, 5:00 p.m.

 During the filing period, students interested in running for office in the Student Government Election must complete the Student Government Election Filing Form.
 Please use the link or button below.